kinkuroai/CupcakeBot/README.md

 * >reloadall - Reloads all extensions (Kinda wonky at the moment)

 # Notes
-* CupcakeBot relies heavily on '[dotenv](https://pypi.org/project/python-dotenv/)', '[aiohttp](https://pypi.org/project/aiohttp/)', and a number of public APIs
+* CupcakeBot relies heavily on '[tomli](https://pypi.org/project/tomli/)', '[aiohttp](https://pypi.org/project/aiohttp/)', and a number of public APIs
-* You can set or define new variables in the '[.env.example](https://github.com/mavz42/CupcakeBot/blob/main/.env.example)' file and change it to your liking - just make sure you rename it to `.env`
+* You can set or define new variables in the '[config.toml.example](https://github.com/mavz42/CupcakeBot/blob/main/config.toml.example)' file and change it to your liking - just make sure you rename it to `config.toml`
 * Some commands are still a work in progress since this bot is supposedly just for my personal use
 * This bot is a work in progress so expect a lot of bugs